-a.The non-executive members of the Board are not partly remunerated in the form of shares in the Company.
+a.
+Non-executive board members do not receive part of their remuneration in the form of shares in the Company.
 Therefore, the Company deviates from Provision 7.6 of the Code.
 This deviation is explained by the fact that the interests of the non-executive directors are currently considered to be sufficiently oriented to the creation of long-term value for the Company and, hence, that their partial payment in the form of shares is not deemed necessary.
-It should be noted that that this is a new provision of the Code which had not been taken into account when the remuneration of the non-executive directors had been decided.
-However, the Company intends to consider after the completion of the current term in office of the non-executive Board members, the alignment of the Company with article 7.6 of the Code.
+This is a new provision of the Code, which had not been taken into account when the remuneration of the non-executive directors had been decided.
+However, the Company intends to consider, after the completion of the current term in office of the non-executive Board members, the alignment of the Company with the Provision 7.6 of the Code.

-b.No provisions regarding the recovery of variable remuneration paid to executives or withholding the payment of variable remuneration of executives, including specific circumstances in which it would be appropriate to do so, are included in the contracts with the Managing Director and other executives.
+b.
+No provisions regarding the recovery of variable remuneration paid to executives or withholding the payment of variable remuneration of executives are included in the contracts with the Managing Director and other executives.
 Therefore, the Company deviates from Provision 7.12 of the Code.
-This deviation is explained by the fact that variable remuneration is paid in case the criteria set for such payment in advance, have been met .
-In case of early termination, the Company applies the Remuneration Policy which was approved by the AGM on 14.5.2020.
+This deviation is explained by the fact that variable remuneration is paid only after the criteria set for such payment in advance, have been met.
+In case of early termination, the Company applies the Remuneration Policy, which was approved by the Annual General Meeting of Shareholders on 14 May 2020.